glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 to the 'updatedProtocolDepositValue', overwriting the previous value.
 The 'assetsRequired' value is left unchanged.

+For the final output, any keys for cgpLeftovers that are strictly smaller than 96 will be removed.

 ## Precision

 Any rounding errors due to explicit rounding or integer division are acceptable